hdl-registers/hdl-registers/doc/release_notes/unreleased.rst

     * Read/write for each register.

-    * Wait until register equals.

     * Read/write for each field.

+* Add generation of simulation support package to :class:`.VhdlSimulationWaitUntilPackageGenerator`.

+  * Uses VUnit Verification Components for bus operations.

+  * Uses the natively typed records from :class:`.VhdlRecordPackageGenerator` for values.

+  * Generates the following procedures:

+    * Wait until register equals for each register.

-    * Wait until field equals.
+    * Wait until field equals for each register.

 * Add generation of a wrapper around :ref:`reg_file.axi_lite_reg_file` to :class:`.VhdlAxiLiteWrapperGenerator`.